MConverter/mconverter-blog/articles/5-reasons-to-choose-mconverter-premium.md

 The paid version of MConverter comes with several add-on features, which can elevate your experience using the app.
 The free version of the tool enables you to convert only 10 files a day and the maximum compatible file size is 100 MB.
 However, its paid plans come with plenty of advantages.

-The Plus plan of MConverter is engineered for casual users and offers the following benefits:
+The Plus plan of MConverter, formerly known as MConverter Premium, is engineered for casual users and offers the following benefits:

 - You can convert 250 files simultaneously
 - The maximum file size is 1 GB